 Midrange driver for the perfect sound image

 The midrange driver is a central element in many audio systems.
-The midrange frequencies are the most familiar to us, and we immediately recognize poor sound reproduction here.
-Above all, the reproduction of the human voice takes place in the frequency range of the midrange
+We are most familiar with the mid frequencies, and we immediately recognize poor sound reproduction here.
+Above all, the reproduction of the human voice takes place in the frequency range of the midrange driver

-A controversial question on which opinions differ widely.
-Basically, it is important to cover all frequency ranges of the human hearing spectrum from about 20 to 20,000 Hz.
-The simplest subdivision is found in Lows, mids and highs
+This is a controversial question on which opinions differ widely.
+Basically, it is important to cover all frequency ranges of the human hearing spectrum from approx. 20 to 20,000 Hz.
+The simplest subdivision is into lows, mids and highs

-whereby no exact boundaries are defined.
-It is therefore obvious that separate speakers take over the individual areas and are specially designed for this purpose.
-This is realized by a 3-way system, which accordingly includes woofer, midrange and tweeter
+, although no precise limits are defined.
+It is therefore obvious that separate loudspeakers take over the individual ranges and are specially designed for them.
+This is realized by a 3-way system that contains a woofer, midrange driver and tweeter

+.
 However, 2-way systems also have a large following.
-In these systems, the woofer and midrange are combined in one speaker - the midwoofer.
-In a 2-way system, there is usually no place for the classic midrange driver.
+In these systems, the woofer and mid-range driver are combined in one speaker - the mid-woofer.
+In a 2-way system, there is usually no room for the classic midrange driver.
 Is the 3-way system

-better than the 2-way system because of the separate components?
-This question cannot be answered unequivocally.
+better than the 2-way system due to the separate components?
+There is no clear answer to this question.
 A well-coordinated 2-way system will undoubtedly deliver better sound than a randomly combined 3-way system.
-In addition, there are cost savings and space savings with two components instead of three.
-It's like so often: The optimal sound system depends on the individual case.
+There are also cost and space savings with two instead of three components.
+As is so often the case, the optimum sound system depends on the individual case.

-The transducer is the part of the loudspeaker that reproduces the sound of the source.
-If you browse through our models, you will mainly find midrange drivers in the form of a cone.
+The transducer is the part of the loudspeaker that reproduces the sound from the source.
+If you browse through our models, you will mainly find transducers in the form of a cone among the mid-range speakers.
 Although this design is predominant, it is not the only option.
-Domes are also occasionally used in midrange drivers, and even midrange horns exist.
-Without going into the details of the designs, you can remember the following rule of thumb: The Cone is standard
+Spherical domes are also occasionally used in midrange speakers and even midrange horns exist.
+Without describing the details of the designs, you can remember the following rule of thumb: The cone is standard

-you are on the safe side and have by far the largest selection.
+, you are on the safe side and have by far the widest choice.

-If you opt for the popular 3-way system including midrange driver, we have a large selection of different models from 2 to 6.5 inches.
-However, the models with outer diameters of 2 to 4 inches (5 to 10 cm) are the most common.
-Here, for example, our top sellers from Scanspeak shine: "DISCOVERY 10F/4424G00"
+If you opt for the popular 3-way system with midrange driver, we have a large selection of different models from 2 to 6.5 inches.
+However, models with outer diameters of 2 to 4 inches (5 to 10 cm) are the most common.
+This is where our top sellers from Scanspeak shine, for example: "DISCOVERY 10F/4424G00"

 and "DISCOVERY 5F/8422T01"

 (the technology is even patented).
-Other models also have membranes made of aluminum.
+Other models also have aluminum cones.

 Since the midrange driver is usually part of a 3-way system, a wide frequency range is not the decisive criterion.
-Since woofer
+As the woofer

 and tweeter are used in parallel, overlaps will inevitably occur.
-Thus, it also happens that the midrange drivers do not differ much from each other in terms of their frequency ranges.
-More interesting are therefore other characteristic values, especially the impedance and the power
+As a result, the midrange drivers do not differ greatly from each other in terms of their frequency ranges.
+Other parameters are therefore more interesting, especially impedance and power

 .
 These values should be well matched to the entire system.